TensorNetwork/tensornetwork.org/src/contribute/style.md

 - Keep formal or heavy mathematical notation (such as set notation) to a minimum except when:

+  1. it is used to describe rigorous results, such as theorems
-  1. it is helpful for clarifying subtle or formal concepts
+  2. it provides a useful clarification of subtle or formal concepts

-  2. it appears within a section explicitly dedicated to rigorous treatments or mathematics literature
+- Keep the focus primarily on the subject matter.
+  Avoid lengthy discussions of contributions of individuals or historical matters regarding academic literature, except on pages explicitly devoted to historical topics.

+- Pages should not simply summarize academic papers.
+Instead, they should focus on a clearly defined, single topic.
+  These topics may happen to correspond to one particular seminal paper, but the focus should remain on the topic itself.